 “When I began my doctoral program, it was not to make more money or to work my way into a teaching position.
 It was because I wanted to be a better therapist,” says Caldwell.
 “I felt I wasn’t fully cooked yet clinically.
 It was only during my doctoral program that I fell in love with teaching and became a leader in the field.”

-California School of Professional Psychology Offers a Superior Education
+California School of Professional Psychology Offers an Accredited Education

 CSPP’s MFT programs are accredited through the Commission on Accreditation for Marital and Family Therapy Education (COAMFTE).
-Of the 80 or so license-eligible MFT programs in California, only seven are COAMFTE-accredited MFT programs.
-The accreditation, coupled with the number of leaders in the field who are CSPP faculty, and the tangible benefits of the MFT PsyD make it one of the most valuable programs in psychological education.
-CSPP’s MFT programs are accredited through the Commission on Accreditation for Marital and Family Therapy Education (COAMFTE).
-Of the 80 or so license-eligible MFT programs in California, only seven are COAMFTE-accredited MFT programs.
-The accreditation, coupled with the number of leaders in the field who comprise our faculty, and the tangible benefits of the MFT PsyD make it one of the most valuable programs in psychological education.
+Of the 80 or so license-eligible MFT programs in California, only a limited number are COAMFTE-accredited MFT programs.
+The accreditation, coupled with the number of leaders in the field who are CSPP faculty, and the tangible benefits of the MFT PsyD make it what we believe to be one of the most valuable programs in psychological education.1